h2oai/h2o-3/h2o-docs/src/product/data-science/thin_plate_gam.rst

 and we will be solving for :math:`\beta_Z`.
 Then, we will obtain :math:`\beta_{CS}=Z\beta_z`.
 Last, we will obtain the original :math:`\beta` by multiplying the part of the coefficeints not corresponding to the polynomial basis with :math:`Z_{CS}` like :math:`\beta^T =((Z_{CS}\delta_{CS})^T,\alpha^T)`.

 Specifying GAM Columns
 ~~~~~~~~~~~~~~~~~~~~~~

 There are two ways to specify GAM columns for thin plate regression.
 When using a grid search, the GAM columns are specified inside of the ``subspaces`` hyperparameter.
 Otherwise, the ``gam_column`` parameter is entered on its own when building a GAM model.

-Examples
+Normal GAM
-''''''''
+''''''''''

 .. tabs::
 	.. code-tab:: r R

-		# Import the train and test datasets:
+		#Import the train and test datasets:
 		train <- h2o.importFile("https://s3.amazonaws.com/h2o-public-test-data/smalldata/glm_test/gaussian_20cols_10000Rows.csv")
 		test <- h2o.importFile("https://s3.amazonaws.com/h2o-public-test-data/smalldata/glm_test/gaussian_20cols_10000Rows.csv")